nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    2. Test case: `help`
       Expected: A pop-up window is shown summarizing the format of all commands for users, as well as a link to the web User Guide of Academy Directory
       Expected: All commands used in Academy Directory are shown, and the summary table does not lack any command.
-To assert this, compare the table to the actual User Guide web version and see the matched commands.
+To assert this, compare the table to the actual User Guide web version and see the matched commands, whether it includes `visualize`, `view`, and `sort`.
 2. Test specific help
    1. Prerequisite: Application is started
    2. Test case: `help edit`
       Expected: A pop-up window is shown with a customized help message (based on the User Guide of `edit` command) on how to use `edit`, including significance, format, and example.
    3. Test case: `help visualize`
       Expected: A pop-up window is shown with a customized help message (based on the User Guide of `visualize` command) on how to use `visualize`, including significance, format, and example.
+   4. Test case: `help help`
+      Expected: A pop-up window is shown summarizing the format of all commands for users, as well as a link to the Web User Guide of Academy Directory.
    4. Test case: `help ad`
       Expected: No pop-up window is shown, and an error message is shown as status message explaining that there exists no instruction for command `ad`.
       Significance of the test case is that specific `help` can only be useful when the command is typed in full rather than in partial - to view help for command `add`, users need to type in `help add` exactly.
    5. Test case: `help r230thg4b0p2nnbtpbgetbi03`
       Expected: No pop-up window is shown, and an error message is shown as status message explaining that there exists no instruction for the command.
-3. Test functionality of pop-up window
-   1. Prerequisite: Help window is already opened before by any mean, and is kept opened for testing
-   2. Test case: Focus on the Main Window, do not close Help Window, and type in `help add` or any other equivalent command
-      Expected: The help window is refocused with its content change to the new `help` instead.
-   3. Test case: Click on the `Copy UG Guide` button on the right side, and access the link
-      Expected: The User Guide web-version of Academy Directory can be accessed, meaning that the link is indeed copied.
+   <br><br>
+   Other valid test cases: `help view`, `help grade`, `help participation`,...<br>
+   Other invalid test cases: `help addd`, `help viw`, `help 3`, `help me please I'm dying right now`, `help me please this is a serious call for help, can someone end me`,...

 ***

 #### Saving data